dezmediah/thatstrangesensation/index.md

 —

-kTwo hours later she is entering today’s data into the Thai governmental database.
+Two hours later she is entering today’s data into the Thai governmental database.
 She and her team of interns had completed a fish survey and noted this bounty: forty-five butterfly fish, nine bream, five parrot fish, three angel fish, twenty-five wrasse, forty-five cardinal fish, and one soap fish.
 Still much fewer snapper than she’d like to be seeing, but the other fishes were doing well.

 E types away beside her, probably messaging with some prospective intern or resident, an eager undergraduate or beleaguered graduate student, desperately looking for a suitable site to host them, an exciting Southeast Asian experience that would allow them to flex their new research skills.
 A storm has rolled in.
 A’s nostrils are alerted to a metallic smell as large raindrops begin to fire away on the roof as if they mean to put a hole in it.
 A feels as if the space has become smaller, as if the world would be happy to do them in.